 Up to this point, however, it has been very challenging to measure those changes and figure out their impact, especially in the developing brain.
 The Yale researchers took advantage of new experimental and computational tools to identify active regulatory elements — those DNA sequences that switch genes on or off at specific times and in specific cell types — directly in the human cortex and to study their biological effects.

 First, Noonan and his colleagues mapped active regulatory elements in the human genome during the first 12 weeks of cortical development by searching for specific biochemical, or “epigenetic” modifications.
 They did the same in the developing brains of rhesus monkeys and mice, then compared the three maps to identify those elements that showed greater activity in the developing human brain.
-They found several thousand regulatory elements that showed increased activity in human.
+They found several thousand regulatory elements that showed increased activity in humans.

 Next, they wanted to know the biological impact of those regulatory changes.
 The team turned to BrainSpan, a freely available digital atlas of gene expression in the brain throughout the human lifespan.
 (BrainSpan was led by Kavli Institute member Nenad Sestan at Yale, with contributions from Noonan and Pasko Rakic, a co-author on this study.)
 They used those data to identify groups of genes that showed coordinated expression in the cerebral cortex.
 They then overlaid the regulatory changes they had found with these groups of genes and identified several biological processes associated with a surprisingly high number of regulatory changes in humans.